dasch-swiss/dsp-api/docs/01-introduction/standoff-rdf.md

 Future plans for Standoff/RDF include:

-- Creation and retrieval of standoff markup as such via the Knora API, without using XML as an input/output format.
+- Creation and retrieval of standoff markup as such via the DSP-API, without using XML as an input/output format.
 - A user interface for editing standoff markup.
 - The ability to create resources that cite particular standoff tags in other resources.